a89s/vue-counter/README.md

 Lets see if this works.
-Pushingg from VS Code.
+Pushing from VS Code.
 Learning git :D